 Free tea, coffee and biscuits are always available for all students (not currently possible due to covid restrictions).

 Please note that whilst there is no upper age limit we reserve the right to asses younger students.

 We often find that potential students are confused by the terms jewellery and silversmithing.

 Jewellery is an item of body adornment eg ring, bracelet, neckpiece.
 Jewellery can be made from materials that are considered valuable such as precious metals and gemstones, or almost anything else.

 Silversmithing is making items out of silver that are not jewellery eg bowls, candlesticks and coffee pots.

 Jewellery design and making classes

 York School of Jewellery provide day, evening and weekend classes in jewellery making and design.
-There are a maximum of six students per class as we strongly believe that this is the optimum student to tutor ratio.
-Within this framework we can work on a one-to-one basis, enabling each student to pursue their own goals at their own pace.
+There are a maximum of four students per workshop, with all benches at least two meters apart.
+Within this framework we can safely work on a one-to-one basis, enabling each student to pursue their own goals at their own pace.